Blog

 The “Labour Illusion” That Makes Waiting Feel Valuable

 Kayak shows a loading animation of searching hundreds of airlines even when results are instant.
 The delay is artificial.
-Richard Shotton’s labour illusion: we value outcomes more when we see effort being expended on our behalf.
-Instant results feel cheap.
-Watching the work happen makes the result feel thorough.
-A comparison site tested instant results…
+Richard Shotton’s Labour Illusion: we value outcomes more when we…

 -